mhdevnet/r2bk-netlify-cms/src/pages/services/index.md

 ---
 templateKey: service-page
-path: /services
 title: Our Services
-image: /img/jumbotron.jpg
+image: /img/flavor_wheel.jpg
 heading: What we offer
+description: >-
-description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee serviceion, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 services:
-  title: Service List
-  description: Services list description
   items:
     - icon: heart
       text: >